dbmi-bgm/cgap-pipeline-main/docs/Pipelines/Upstream/upstream_GATK/overview-upstream_GATK.rst

 Overview - Upstream GATK
 ========================

 CGAP Pipeline Upstream GATK (https://github.com/dbmi-bgm/cgap-pipeline-upstream-GATK) is our open source option for processing Whole Genome Sequencing (WGS) and Whole Exome Sequencing (WES) datasets.
-This pipeline begins with ``fastq`` files and produces ``bam`` files (mapped reads) which can be supplied to numerous CGAP downstream pipelines, including the SNV Germline and SV Germline Pipelines.
+This pipeline begins with paired ``fastq`` files and produces ``bam`` files (mapped reads) which can be supplied to numerous CGAP downstream pipelines, including the SNV Germline and SV Germline Pipelines.
 We use **hg38** as the reference genome for read mapping.
 If the user wishes to provide ``cram`` files as input, these can first be converted to ``fastq`` files using the CGAP Pipeline Base module.

 The CGAP Pipeline Upstream GATK supports both WGS and WES input files.
 The WGS configuration is designed for a trio analysis with proband diagnosed with a likely monogenic disease.
 It is optimized for data with 30x coverage and has been tested with data up to 80-90x coverage.
 It can also be run in proband-only, and family modes using appropriate metaworkflows.